Keep the Music Going at Home!

 The second in a concert series to support Eko Ise, the conservatory music education program at The Jefferson School African American Heritage Center and in collaboration with The Front Porch Roots Music School.
 The program will offer instrument, theory, real world musical experience and audio production education to Black children ages 8 to 18.
+This concert features some of Charlottesville’s finest musicians including:

 Our drummer Robinson Hubbard is truly a superhero.
 A lawyer by day and kick ass drummer most nights.
 He is one of those musicians that seems relaxed in every environment, and can beat those drums to any genre whether it’s rock, R&B or Jazz.